-Rule 26: Quorum and Vote (amended 7 March 2003)
+Rule 26: Quorum and Vote (amended 16 November 2011)

-(A) The quorum for each Plenary Meeting of the Special Court shall be five Judges, including at least one judge from the Trial Chamber.
+(A) The quorum for each Plenary Meeting of the Special Court shall be seven Judges, including at least one judge from each Trial Chamber.
+On expiration of the terms to both Trial Chambers, the quorum shall be four judges.